 The Centre for Christian Studies has a particular responsibility to certify to The United Church of Canada that, upon graduating from CCS, a student has met the testamur/educational requirements for commissioning as a Diaconal Minister as prescribed in The Manual of The United Church of Canada.
 These Guidelines are the primary resource used for making that determination.

-Guidelines (approved by CCS Central Council, March 2012)
+Guidelines (amended and approved by CCS Central Council, May 2013, reordered in 2014)